spkellydev/gitHug/README.md

-Octogotcha powered by GitHug - Catalyzed by Gulp, Jekyll, Pug, Sass, Particle, with AutoPrefixer &amp; BrowserSync
+Octogotcha powered by GitHug (Gulp, Jekyll, Pug, Sass, Particle, with AutoPrefixer &amp; BrowserSync)
 =============================

 This project utilizes front-end technologies with the Particle Photon Board.
 The user is able to send or recieve a hug digitally.
 The project was intended to create an anti-harassment program for buddy-clients of the Particle Photon